Alessiacosmos/3D-digital-modeling-NTNU/01-point_clouds_labeling/README_labeldata.md

 ## 2. Workflow
 ### 2.1 Data preparation
-1. Find the tile you need to label through the file [data arrangement.xlsx](./data%20arrangement.xlsx)
+1. Find the tile you need to label through the file [data arrangement.xlsx](https://studntnu-my.sharepoint.com/:x:/g/personal/gefeik_ntnu_no/EUogwVPFy1xEm4JadvBxQRABZ8ntcYeu-DoARDvZsycjQA?e=YzK0az)
+   **To protect your person private, the `data_arrangement.xlsx` file is shared through NTNU onedrive and only people in NTNU have access to this file.
+For the students who can't download this file, get the share from your classmates or send email to Gefei.*
 2. Get the corresponding point cloud data for this tile through the following way:
    - Visit [Green room](https://link.mazemap.com/Pah28i1x) neighbored the classroom L11;
    - Find device NTNU00743 & Login to your NTNUaccount;